-One of the best water leak detectors could help you prevent a common problem from becoming a major disaster.
-A water leak detector does just what its name implies: It alerts you if it senses a leak from a pipe, dishwasher, water heater, or washing machine, so you can address the issue before your basement floods.
+A water leak detector alerts you if it senses a leak from a pipe, dishwasher, water heater, or washing machine, so you can address the issue before your basement floods.
 Most water leak detectors cost less than $100 and can be installed by yourself, making them a very smart investment.

-A second type of water leak detector can not only detect a leak, but can also shut off the water coming into your home.
+Other, more expensive models can not only detect a leak, but can also shut off the water coming into your home.
 They can also monitor the flow of water through your pipes and recommend ways to conserve water — and lower your utility bill.
-These models cost upwards of $400 and needs to be professionally installed, but can be worth it if you can't quickly get to your property.
+These models cost upwards of $400 and needs to be professionally installed, but can be worth it in the long haul.

 What are the best water leak detectors?